farnoosh27/Python_for_Data_Science_Tips_LinkedInLearning/ingesting_data/DataIntegration.md

-This chapter expolores how to work with data of different formats; JSON, CSV, Parquet, etc.
+This chapter explores how to work with data of different formats; JSON, CSV, Parquet, etc.